Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Teams with declining or consistently low acceptance rates signal a need for targeted enablement efforts.
 The platform helps you identify these struggling teams early so you can intervene with training or support.

-Faros AI enables cohort tracking for how to measure developer productivity improvements.
+Faros enables cohort tracking for how to measure developer productivity improvements.
 For instance, it:

 Split similar teams into control and treatment groups.